This post includes free activities, family-friendly things to do, and evening entertainment in Nashville in September.

-See our full tourist attraction discount pass comparison here.
+See our complete tourist attraction discount pass comparison here.

-September, when the weather is beginning to cool off, is the perfect time to take a tour of the grounds and learn about the plantation and lives of the people who lived there - including the approximately 150 slaves working there at the time of Jackson's death.
+September, when the weather is beginning to cool off, is the perfect time to take a tour of the grounds and learn about the plantation and lives of the people who lived there - including the approximately 150 enslaved people working there at the time of Jackson's death.